UNODC assures NDLEA of more support, hails Marwa’s appointment – The Sun Nigeria

-The promise was made on Monday February 1, 2021 in Abuja when the global body’s Country Representative to Nigeria, Mr. Oliver Stolpe paid a courtesy visit to the headquarters of the agency to congratulate General Marwa (Rtd.) on his recent appointment as Chairman/Chief Executive of NDLEA.
+The global body made made the promise yesterday in Abuja when its country representative to Nigeria, Mr. Oliver Stolpe paid a courtesy visit to the headquarters of the agency to congratulate General Marwa (Rtd.) on his recent appointment.

-A statement the Principal Staff Officer, Public Affairs of the NDLEA Jonah Achema quoted Stolpe as saying that, “We have every confidence in your ability to deliver.
-As a technical assistance provider, which liaises with donor countries and agencies, we look forward to working with you in a more different way that will bring results”, Stolpe said adding that “we appreciate the fact that the Agency is operating under a very difficult situation, but the future of international collaboration is bright.
+Stolpe said the appointment has sent a positive signal around the world and has renewed global confidence in the Nigeria’s drug control capability.
+He said, “We have every confidence in your ability to deliver.
+As a technical assistance provider, which liaises with donor countries and agencies, we look forward to working with you in a more different way that will bring results.

+Continuing Stolpe said, “we appreciate the fact that the Agency is operating under a very difficult situation, but the future of international collaboration is bright.
 There is a whole lot of resources that will be invested in international cooperation and Nigeria is one of the beneficiaries”.

 Click Here>>>>>>Anti-kidnap and anti-theft device for tracking and listening<<<<<<